OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 #{/each}
 ```

 Note that the if/unless is included for illustration purposes.

-The links can end up without a LinkUrl if the related extension (e.g. Jira) is disabled.
+If the related extension (e.g., Jira) is disabled the links will not have a LinkUrl.
 If you know it's going to be enabled then just use the anchor.

 ## Issue Trackers

 If you are using an issue tracker like Jira, Octopus can also be integrated with it to provide information about the progress of work-items.
-For more details see
+For more details see:

 - [Jira Issue Tracker](jira.md)
 - [GitHub Issue Tracker](github.md)